MangoRaft/metrics-server/README.md

 # metrics-server

-metrics-server is a baisc metrics server and clinet.
+metrics-server is a basic metrics server and client.
 The client uses UDP to send metric to the server.
 The server stores all metric into a mongodb database.

 ## examples